Click the photo to view the full-size version

 In 1881, the StP&SC would be sold to the Chicago, St. Paul, Minneapolis & Omaha Railway (Omaha Road).
 The Omaha Road would come under control of the Chicago & North Western Railway (C&NW) the next year.
 The C&NW had developed a large network of railroad lines in the Midwest, with the Omaha Road serving as the northern extent of the company.
 This route became the main line of the Western District of the Omaha Road.
 Several improvements were made to the line in the late 19th and early 20th Centuries.
 Between 1898 and 1906, several sections of the line were realigned between Blakeley, Minnesota and Mankato.
 In 1957, the C&NW leased the Omaha Road, and the C&NW purchased the company in 1972.
 The C&NW was purchased by Union Pacific Railroad (UP) in 1995.
 UP still operates the St. Paul to St. James segment as the Mankato Subdivision and the St. James to Sioux City segment as the Worthington Subdivision.
 The line remains a mainline for UP, connecting St. Paul to Sioux City and providing UP with a mainline into the Twin Cities.

-Located south of Merriam Junction, this small steel stringer bridge crosses a small drainage ditch.
-Built in 1899, the bridge features a single 14-foot 4-ply steel stringer span, set onto stone abutments.
-The bridge is mostly silted in.
-These types of spans were exceedingly common along railroads throughout the United States, due to the ease of construction, durability and relatively low cost.
-Overall, the bridge appears to be in fair condition, with no significant deterioration noted.
+Located south of Merriam Junction, this small steel stringer bridge crossed a small drainage ditch.
+Built in 1899, the bridge featured a single 14-foot 4-ply steel stringer span, set onto stone abutments The steel stringer span used a standard design, with shallow beams arranged into two sets of two.
+The abutments also used a standard design, with no wing walls.
+An unknown contractor fabricated the superstructure, and an additional unknown contractor constructed the abutments.
+Steel stringer spans were exceedingly common along railroads throughout the United States, due to the ease of construction, durability and relatively low cost.
+Overall, the bridge appeared to be in fair condition, with no significant deterioration noted.
 The author has ranked this bridge as being minimally significant, due to the common design and small size.
+The bridge was filled in sometime in 2021 or 2022.

 Citations